-BusyCal’s Preferences window offers numerous ways to configure its appearance and behavior to suit your needs.
+BusyCal’s Settings window offers numerous ways to configure its appearance and behavior to suit your needs.

-To display the Preferences window, choose BusyCal > Preferences.
+To display the Settings window, choose BusyCal > Settings (also known as "Preferences" on earlier macOS versions).
 Then click the icon at the top corresponding to the category of preference you want to adjust.

 To customize the start of the week, number of days or weeks shown, day start and end times, and other settings, click General.

-You can adjust the following options in General Preferences:
+You can adjust the following options in General Settings:

 Day and Week views show — Determines the number of hours shown (i.e., the zoom level) in the Day/Week view.